Skip to Content

 Functionality of Pelvic Bones in Snakes

-The pelvic bones in snakes might seem like useless remnants, but they’re actually pretty remarkable.
+The vestigial pelvic bones in snakes might seem like leftovers from their legged ancestors, but they’re far from useless.

 Comparison With Other Animals’ Skeletal Systems